-• 2018-19 District Strategic LCAP Annual Meeting:
+2019-20 District Strategic LCAP Annual Meeting:

-Shareholder attendees, which included secondary students, teachers, classified employees, district office staff, and representatives of most shareholder groups, provided feedback on 6 topics relating to the LCAP including: personalized learning, communication, multi-tiered systems of support (MTSS), academic achievement, district office support, and professional development.
+Shareholder attendees, which included secondary students, teachers, classified employees, district office staff, and representatives of most shareholder groups, provided feedback on 4 topics relating to the LCAP including: learning, communication, support and district office support/professional learning.
 Feedback from each group was incorporated into key actions for each area of the CUSD LCAP/Board Goals for Learning, Communication, and Support.
 Specific feedback included: fostering a growth mindset for professional learning (Goal 1, Action 6), making professional learning relevant and time to apply learning (Goal 1, Action 6), parent communication related to understanding personalized learning and assessment scores, formalized process and support for personalized learning plans (Goal 1, Actions 2 and 4), standardization of teacher use of Haiku (Goal 2, Action 1) and a clearly defined multi-tiered system of support (MTSS) at every school site (Goal 3, Action 3).

-• All CUSD schools:
+All CUSD schools:

-Each school site's Single Plan for Student Achievement/Strategic Plan is formatted to align to the LCAP to ensure strong alignment between the district and all school sites creating a significantly improved understanding of and use of the LCAP.
-Each school site held regular School Site Council meetings that included the site's LCAP, and had a site staff leadership team that was involved in their LCAP/strategic planning process.
-Input from site annual LCAP meetings, School Site Council Meetings, and staff meetings was highly considered in creating each site's plan (Goal 2, Action 2).
+Each school site's School Plan for Student Achievement is aligned to the state SPSA template and the three Governing Board and LCAP Goals.
+This ensures strong alignment between the district and all school sites creating a significantly improved understanding of and use of the LCAP.
+Each school site held regular School Site Council meetings that included the SPSA, and had a site staff leadership team that was involved in their SPSA update process.
+Input from site annual SPSA meetings, School Site Council Meetings, and staff meetings were highly considered in creating each site's updated plan (Goal 2, Action 2).

-• Parent Surveys on LCAP/CUSD Board Goals:
+Parent Surveys on LCAP/CUSD Board Goals:

-3 district-wide parent surveys were issued to gather feedback on LCAP Goal 1 Learning (fall 2017), Goal 3 Support (winter 2018) and Goal 2 Communication (spring 2018).
-Results are incorporated into the "Identified Needs" section before each goal, which directly relate to both metrics and key actions in these areas.
+3 district-wide parent surveys were issued to gather feedback on LCAP Goal 1 Learning (fall 2018), Goal 3 Support (winter 2019) and Goal 2 Communication (spring 2019).
 Results are incorporated into the "Identified Needs" section before each goal, which directly relate to both metrics and key actions in these areas.